-The SysML Requirements Model provides the system requirements, the expected abstract behavior, and the operating constraints that the designed system must conform to.
+The SysML Requirement Model provides the system requirements, the expected abstract behavior, and the operating constraints that the designed system must conform to (for more information on SysML Requirement modeling, see the SysML Requirement Modeling Help topic).

+Create an Operational Domain Model

-Create an Operational Domain model, which describes the environment that the system operates within, and the entities it interacts with.
+The Operational Domain Model describes the environment that the system operates within, and the entities the system interacts with (for more information on Operational Domain models, see the A SysML Operational Domain Model Help topic).

-Design the system's composition using SysML Blocks and Parts
+Design the System's Composition Using SysML Blocks and Parts